tektechnologies/Instructor-Prep/201/class-05.md

 ### What is a function?

 - procedure
-- Contains a set of statments that perform a specific tasks.
+- Contains a set of statements that perform a specific tasks.
 - functions usually describe a task that we do
 - it is a named piece of code.

 - eventually our function will do most of our heavy lifting for our applications.
-Functions often look similiar and do similiar things.
-For instance, database connections, even if the data base is different language, the connections often look the same, there are differences in snytax.
-Sometimes we have to write functions that have never exsisted to solve some problem or algorithm.
+Functions often look similar and do similar things.
+For instance, database connections, even if the data base is different language, the connections often look the same, there are differences in syntax.
+Sometimes we have to write functions that have never existed to solve some problem or algorithm.

 ### Why do we write functions?